dentrodailha96/Notes_Obsidian/Data Engineering/Databricks/Databricks Repo.md

-- Provides source control for the fata projects by integrating with GitHub providers.
+- Provides source control for data projects by integrating with GitHub providers.
 - GitHub and Azure DevOps

 The following tasks are not supported by Databricks Repos, and must be performed in your Git provider: